 - Thomas Waters – Union University – Major 5th TN Cavalry USA

 His diary accounts for almost ever day of his war – up until the regiment started taking significant losses in late May of 1862.
-Like most combat veterans, the narrative stops.
+Like many combat veterans, the narrative stops there.

 David did not reconnect with his sweetheart after he returned home from the war.
 He returned to teaching, and died less than four years later in 1869.

 The drawing on the front page of David’s diary appears to be a Waning Crescent Moon behind the phrase “Nil desperandum” latin for never despair.
 David was of Welsh (Celt) ancestry.
 It could also be a “C” for Confederate.